 Where to Stay in Laugardalur

-All rooms at Hotel Muli have private bathrooms and the hotel is in a central location for this neighborhood.
-It’s one of many Reykjavik hotels that offers family rooms and free WiFi in all areas and there’s a cafe and bar inside the hotel, too!
+All rooms at Hotel Muli have private bathrooms, and the hotel is in a central location in this neighborhood.
+It’s one of many Reykjavik hotels that offers family rooms and free WiFi in all areas, and there’s a cafe and bar inside the hotel, too!

 R13 – A Townhouse Hotel

 This boutique hotel has beautifully decorated chic rooms that welcome guests with warm colors that seem to fit in well in Reykjavik.
 It’s in a very good location near museums, the stadium, and shopping areas.